npnothard/npnothard/README.md

 Hello, I’m Yurchenko, a Ph.D. student at Nanjing University.
 My research lies at the intersection of algorithmic theory and system-level optimization for elastic, time-efficient distributed computing.
-In particular, I design, analyze, and implement scheduling algorithms and systems for edge and on-device environments, supporting both general-purpose and AI workloads.
+In particular, I design, analyze, and implement scheduling algorithms and systems for edge and on-device computing environments to support both general-purpose and AI workloads.
 My current interests focus on accelerating distributed LLM systems, with an emphasis on on-device Mixture-of-Experts (MoE) serving.